-- The relocation is made necessary by the proposed improvements. - The facility to be relocated is within the project right of way.

-It has been determined that the local agency is legally liable for either a portion of or all of the relocation costs.
+- The relocation is made necessary by the due to conflict with proposed improvements. - The facility to be relocated is within the project right of wayright-of-way. - It has been determined that the local agency is legally liable for either a portion of or all of the relocation costs.

-Liability can be determined by property rights, franchise rights/agreements, state and local statutes/ordinances, permits, or a finding by the local agency's counsel.
+Liability can be determined by property rights, franchise rights/agreements, state and local statutes/ordinances, permits, or a finding by the local agency's counsel, or other recorded legal document.
 Documentation providing proof of the local agency's liability for the costs of utility relocation must be submitted with an initial payment request (see Chapter 10).
+Utilities funded through enterprise funds shall not be eligible for reimbursement.

-If a relocation is eligible to be reimbursed, and to be performed by the utility owner or by the utility owner's contractor, the work should be included in the ROW phase costs and clearly identified in the project application submittal.
-For eligible relocations to be performed during the construction phase by the local agency's contractor, the work should be included in the plans and specifications like any other construction activity.
+If a relocation is eligible to be reimbursed, and to be performed by the utility owner or by the utility owner's contractor, the work should be included in the ROW-right-of-way phase costs and clearly identified in the project application submittal.
+For eligible relocations to be performed during the construction phase by the local agency's contractor, the work should be included in the plans and specifications like anysimilar to other construction activityactivities.
+Adjustment of existing utilities to grade (e.g. water valves, manhole frames and covers), due to new roadway cross sections are generally eligible in the construction phase.
+New or relocated fire hydrants are ineligible.